apify/apify-sdk-v2/README.md

-# Apify SDK: The scalable web crawling and scraping library for JavaScript
+# Apify SDK v2: The scalable web crawling and scraping library for JavaScript

+## This project is no longer maintained.
+Check out [Crawlee](https://crawlee.dev/docs/upgrading/upgrading-to-v3), the successor to Apify SDK v2!

 <!-- Mirror this part to src/index.js -->